jonashackt/crossplane-argocd/README.md

-### Use EKS Cluster Configuration in Argo Application
+### GitOpsify API installation: Use EKS Cluster Configuration in Argo Application

-We should make our newly created EKS Configuration package viewable in Argo!
+We should create an Argo Application for our EKS Configuration package to make Argo manage it's versions for us (which also makes the EKS Configuration viewable in Argo UI)!

 Therefore let's create a new folder `argocd/crossplane-apis` and a new `Application` [`argocd/crossplane-apis/crossplane-apis.yaml`](argocd/crossplane-apis/crossplane-apis.yaml):